ilyas-elmi/Azure-Sentinel/README.md

 - A **public-facing Windows VM** acts as a honeypot to attract malicious RDP login attempts.
 - **Failed logins (Event ID 4625)** are captured and ingested into **Log Analytics**.
 - A **custom PowerShell script** enriches the logs with **geolocation data**.
-- **Microsoft Sentinel dashboards** visualize attack trends, locations, and sources.
+- **Microsoft Sentinel dashboards** visualise attack trends, locations, and sources.

 ## Key Findings
 ✔️ Identified **failed login attempts** from multiple global locations.